theheking/babs-rna-seq-2024/practical_overview/Week3_FASTQC.md

     +
     !69699><;;:8=+:::::987765979858859775775883796699+48789599878592274362843111

-we can now see that there is a range of quality scores, but that the end of the sequence is very poor (`!` = a quality score of 1).
+we can now see that there is a range of quality scores, but that the beginning of the sequence is very poor (`!` = a quality score of 1).

 > Exercise
 > --------